SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch8.md

    including empty string) will be left on this field.

       > If this field is `empty`, it does not mean that this group does not have
       > password.
-This is different from the password fielf of `/etc/passwd`
+This is different from the password field of `/etc/passwd`

       ```shell
       $ l gshadow